Nipuna-saga/tag-me/README.md

 ## Deployment

-Because of the nature of this system. we can use serverless architecture can be used to host this system.
-We can use AWS lambda with AWS API gateway. and AWS S3 buckets to store images.
+Because of the nature of this system, serverless architecture can be used to host it.
+AWS lambda can be used with AWS API gateway and AWS S3 buckets to store images.
 And also AWS code pipelines can be used for auto deployments.

 <!-- CONTACT -->